Hussaini Adamu Federal Polytechnic

 The purpose of the college is to "provide technical and practical oriented training to meet the manpower requirements for the Industrial and Economic development of Nigeria."

 The college was renamed Hussaini Adamu Polytechnic in 1998, in honor of the former emir of Kazaure, Alhaji Hussaini Adamu.

 It became a federal polytechnic in January 2007.

 In February 2009, the institution held its first convocation ceremony, giving out certificates and national diplomas to 6,024 students who had graduated between 1992 and 2008.

 Library

 The polytechnic library complex was constructed in 2009, under the Education Trust Fund intervention project for the year 2009.
 It was well designed to meet international best practice.

 The library consists of e-library and main-library, the main library is equipped with books for both lecturers and students.
 There are more than ten shelves in the main library.

 The e-library is a raw piece of innovative information technology system, and a testimony of advancement in information in information technology in Nigeria.
 The e-library has a wireless network connection and is connected to all the computers in the e-library and is to be used for academic purposes only.

+List of courses offer

+Below are the list of courses on offer at the Hussaini Adamu Federal Polytechnic, Kazaure Jigawa State and they are all accredited.